arjunguha/siek-vachharajani-dls2008/README.md

   was that one desugared let-expressions to applications, whereas the other did not.
 The copy in the repository supports let-expressions directly.
 - I modified the Makefile to use ocamlopt
+- Omitting a type annotation produces a metavariable and not a ?
+- Some hacks to support an infix +

 *I have modified the main program to print the full program after type inference.*